-The following settings managed from the gateway profile of a sensor.
-To view these settings, from a sensor's profile, select its Gateway ID link.
+The following settings and procedures are managed from the gateway profile of a Bell Controller.

 Primary network assigned to the device.
 During its check-in sequence to OneVue, the device attempts to connect to this network first.
 If the connection fails, the device automatically attempts to connect to its alternate network.

 This network serves as a backup network.
 When a device cannot establish a connection to its primary network, it automatically attempts to connect to its assigned alternate network.